jonathan-mayer/kubedownscaler-test-cluster/README.md

 - kubedownscaler-test_np (without proxy configuration)

 The downscaler itself is deployed via FluxCD.
+FluxCD is deployed via bootstrap and ArgoCD is deployed via FluxCD.
 Additionally, there will be some test applications deployed via FluxCD and ArgoCD. <!--TODO-->

 ## Prerequisites/Useful Kubernetes CLIs